Arosian-Stagg/TF2-Binds/README.md

 ______________________________
 All CLASS: runs autoexec to reformat everything back to basic binds before then editing them with the config.

+[ and ] are now used to access loadouts A and B for all classes

 Disables scroll wheel. no likey Scrolly wheely >:(

 R gives voice command "NICE SHOT"